Research with impact – reality or rhetoric? More than ever marketing academics are challenged to demonstrate the impact of their research.

-ANZMAC 2017 encourages scholars to submit research that emphasises the ‘so what’ in their research and demonstrates a clear understanding of the influence that their research has on business and society.
+ANZMAC 2017 will present research that emphasises the ‘so what’ and demonstrates a clear understanding of the influence it has on business and society.
 ANZMAC 2017 will provide a forum where scholars engage in a robust conversation on the impact of their research and of marketing in general.

 Conference co-chairs: Professor Mike Reid, Professor Linda Brennan, Dr Linda Robinson

 Doctoral colloquium co-chairs: Associate Professor Ingo Karpen, Dr Bernardo Figueiredo